 Because this is a Duke flowgate, we reviewed the accuracy of the AFC process by analyzing how close the flow in real time corresponded to the forecasted flows.
-We reviewed data from September 15 and September 28; days when the Base AFC values were low and coincident with refusals.
-We found that on these days, the real-time flows were close to those forecasted in the cases.
-On September 13 the forecast was 88 percent of actual, and on September 28 the forecast was 89 percent of actual.
-Overall, this indicates that the day-ahead studies were accurate predictors of real-time conditions for this flowgate.
-Based on our evaluation of this flowgate, we find no anticompetitive conduct.
+We reviewed data from three days when the Base AFC values were low and coincident with refusals.
+We found that on two of the days, the real-time flows were significantly greater (89 percent and 45 percent) than those forecasted in the cases.
+The third day, which was December 20, had real-time flows that were well below the modeled values at only 34 percent of forecast.
+This indicates that the day-ahead study for the third day, was not an accurate predictor of real-time conditions for this flowgate, potentially being the cause of the refusal.